-The problem here is that social networks like Facebook do not perform any control on the rental offers, so, the responsibility of double-checking the legitimity of the rental are the admins and the users.
+The problem here is that social networks like Facebook do not perform any control over the rental offers, so, the responsibility of double-checking the legitimacy of the rental are the admins and the users.
 Therefore, unless the rental post clearly looks like a fraud, the fraudster will get a lot of private messages before being reported and banned from the group.

 Golden Rules to avoid rental fraud

 - Never pay the deposit before viewing and signing the contract.

 - Never pay in cash.
 Cash payments are difficult to track and it will be very difficult to prove that you have actually paid if you have any problems with the landlord.

 - Never send your scanned id (passport).
 This id can be used in future frauds.

 - Always ask for the landlord’s ID, to see that the ID matches the information in the contract.
 The information you need is name, surname, phone number and personal number (personnummer).

 - Googling name and surname of the landlord might help you find people who have reported this person in previous frauds.
 You might find this information on blogs and forums.

 Missing something?
 Or does something feel unclear?
 Contact us and help us improve.